A Formal Comparison Between Chain of Thought and Latent Thought: Abstract

 \section{Abstract}

-Chain-of-Thought (CoT) elicits reasoning in large language models by explicitly generating intermediate steps in natural language.
-In contrast, Latent Thought in looped models operates directly in the continuous latent space, enabling computation beyond discrete linguistic representations.
+Chain of thought (CoT) elicits reasoning in large language models by explicitly generating intermediate tokens.
+In contrast, latent thought reasoning operates directly in the continuous latent space, enabling computation beyond discrete linguistic representations.
 While both approaches exploit iterative computation, their comparative capabilities remain underexplored.
-In this work, we present a formal analysis showing that Latent Thought in Looped Transformers enables parallel computation, which is more efficient than the inherently sequential process of CoT.
-In contrast, CoT leverages stochastic decoding to approximate solutions to problems where exact computation is intractable.
+In this work, we present a formal analysis showing that latent thought admits more efficient parallel computation than inherently sequential CoT.
+In contrast, CoT enables approximate counting and sampling through stochastic decoding.
 These separations suggest the tasks for which depth-driven recursion is more suitable, thereby offering practical guidance for choosing between reasoning paradigms.
 Code is available at~\url{https://github.com/kevin671/cot-vs-loop}.